akhileshkumarverma/cloudbreak-e2e-protractor/README.md

 ### Pre-requisites
 1. Please install followings if these have not installed for you:
       * NodeJS
+      * TypeScript
       * Google Chrome

     > You can check Protractor browser compatibility at [Protractor Browser Support](https://github.com/angular/protractor/blob/master/docs/browser-support.md)

 2. IDE or Text Editor should be installed (WebStorm/Sublime/Visual Studio Code/Brackets)

-3. Every variable from [environment file](support/testenv) should be present as environment variables with valid values:
+3. Every variable from [environment file](testenvironment) should be present as environment variables with valid values:

     > For OS X Yosemite users with IntelliJ IDEA: You should add the environment variables to your `bash_profile` to can run tests directly form IDEA with no issues.